lazymofo/datagrid/readme.md

 LM is a single PHP5 class for performing CRUD (create, read, update and delete) operations on a MySQL database table.
 What can LM do?

--   Define grids and forms from SQL statements or table name
+-   Define grids and forms by SQL statements or table name
+-   Populate select, radio, and checkbox inputs with data from SQL statements
+-   Upload documents, resize or crop images
 -   Grid features include pagination, sorting, and inline editing.
 Searching can be added.
 -   Grid uses SQL_CALC_FOUND_ROWS, limit + offset for efficiency and low memory usage on large datasets
--   Populate select, radio, and checkbox inputs with data from SQL statements
--   Upload documents, resize or crop images
 -   LM can be used for reporting since grids can be generated from SQL statements
--   Built-in validation
+-   Built-in validation, error reported next to input
 -   Lightweight; a single class

 What's New